 You’ve been hacked and I know how you feel.
 It sucks.
 Once you’re done feeling sorry for yourself, you need to start picking up the pieces and fixing things.
-Whether it’s as simple as your account password being stolen or as devastating as an identity theft, you must act fast.
+Whether it’s as simple as your account password being stolen or as devastating as a data breach or identity theft, you must act fast.
 Here is a step-by-step guide for what to do when you’ve been hacked.

 Key Takeaways